-Using Boundary-Scan in Spartan-II Devices

-Please review the Application Note XAPP176: "Spartan-II FPGA Family Configuration and Readback" for further information on the startup sequence, bitstream, and internal configuration registers referenced in this application note.

-Configuring Through Boundary Scan

-One of the most common Xilinx instructions is the configure instruction.
-An individual Spartan-II device is configured via boundary-scan on power-up using the TAP controller.
-If the Spartan-II device is only configured via JTAG, it is recommended to tie the mode pins to one of the boundary-scan configuration mode settings; "101" (M2=1, M1=0, M0=1: contains no pull-ups on I/Os) or "001" (M2=0, M1=0, M0=1: contains pull-ups on I/Os).
-If using a master configuration mode and JTAG configuration mode, set the mode pins for the master mode and pull the $\overline{\text{INIT}}$ pin Low before issuing the JTAG configure instruction, hold the $\overline{\text{INIT}}$ pins Low to configure with JTAG.
-Table 5 shows the mode pin settings for all the configuration modes, including the boundary-scan modes.
+Boundary Scan in Spartan-II Devices Refer to Application Note XAPP176 : "Spartan-II FPGA Family Configuration and Readback" for further information on the startup sequence, bitstream, and internal configuration registers referenced in this application note.
+Configuring Through Boundary Scan One of the most common Xilinx instructions is the configure instruction.
+An individual Spartan-II device is configured via boundary scan on power-up using the TAP controller.
+If the Spartan-II device is only configured via JTAG, it is recommended to tie the mode pins to one of the boundary scan configuration mode settings; "101" (M2=1, M1=0, M0=1: contains no pull-ups on I/Os) or "001" (M2=0, M1=0, M0=1: contains pull-ups on I/Os).
+If using a master configuration mode and JTAG configuration mode, set the mode pins for the master mode and pull the INIT pin Low before issuing the JTAG configure instruction, hold the INIT pins Low to configure with JTAG.
+Table 5 shows the mode pin settings for all the configuration modes, including the boundary scan modes.